Chart Color Schemes

 Residential development activity is slightly higher than average within Moyne - West when compared nationally

-Moyne-West has recorded approximately 51 residential properties granted approval annually.
-Over the past five financial years, from FY2021 to FY2025, a total of 258 homes were approved, with an additional 13 approved so far in FY2026.
-On average, 1.4 people have moved to the area per dwelling built over these five years.
+Moyne - West has recorded approximately 51 residential properties granted approval annually.
+Over the past five financial years, from FY20-21 to FY25-26, a total of 258 homes have been approved, with an additional 15 approved in FY26 so far.
+On average, 1.4 people per year have moved to the area for each dwelling built during these five financial years, indicating balanced supply and demand dynamics.

 Frequently Asked Questions - Development